mikeizbicki/subhask/README.md

     ghci> filter ( (>='c') && (<'f') || (=='q') ) ['a'..'z']
     "cdeq"
     ```

+    I have a hunch this will make for a nice probabalistic programming interface,
+    but I could turn out completely wrong.

 * The `Eq` type class corresponds to the idea of [equivalence classes](https://en.wikipedia.org/wiki/Equivalence_class) in algebra.
 There are much more general notions of equality that are well studied, e.g. [tolerance classes](https://en.wikipedia.org/wiki/Near_sets#Tolerance_classes_and_preclasses).